trustgraph-ai/trustgraph/README.md

 ## Introduction

-TrustGraph is a true end-to-end (e2e) knowledge pipeline that performs a `naive extraction` on a text corpus to build a RDF style knowledge graph coupled with a `RAG` service compatible with cloud LLMs and open-source SLMs (Small Language Models).
+TrustGraph is a true end-to-end (e2e) knowledge pipeline that performs a `Naive Extraction` on a text corpus to build a RDF style knowledge graph coupled with a `RAG` service compatible with cloud LLMs and open-source SLMs (Small Language Models).